GClunies/reflekt/README.md

 If you want to report a bug or request a feature, please open an [issue](https://github.com/GClunies/reflekt/issues).

 ## Contributing code
 Feel free to open a [Pull Request](https://github.com/GClunies/reflekt/pulls) for contributions you would like to propose.

-See the [contributing](docs/CONTRIBUTING-CODE.md) docs for development environment details and guidance.
+#### Development environment
+reflekt uses [poetry](https://python-poetry.org/) for packaging and dependency management.
+If you use poetry, this repo includes `poetry.lock` and `pyproject.toml` files to help spin up a dev environment.
+Simply navigate to the root of this repo on your machine and run.

+If you prefer to use another solution (e.g. pipenv, venv, conda) for packaging and dependency management, a `requirements-dev.txt` is included in this repo as well.